bernie-skipole/indipyclient/docs/source/usage/installation.rst

 The package is available on Pypi, it has no dependencies other than the Python standard library.

-However the terminal output uses the python standard library Curses package, which is not available on Windows, I understand a Windows version of Curses is available, but this has not been tested.
+However the terminal output uses the python standard library Curses package, which is not available on Windows.

 indipyclient can be installed, like any other package, into a virtual environment using pip, in which case, with the environment activated, it can be invoked with: